Emil-Dobrev/Emil-Dobrev/README.md

 - 👋 Hi, I’m @Emil-Dobrev
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java, Spring boot and Angular
-- 🌱 I’m currently learning Java and DB
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +359885072530

 <!---